 The ECS is composed of endocannabinoid receptors, endocannabinoids, and enzymes found throughout our bodies and in our brain.

-There exist a number of subjective pain syndromes whose causes for and effective treatment of remain elusive.
-Of these disorders, three exist that share multiple commonalities: migraine, irritable bowel syndrome (IBS), and fibromyalgia.
+There exist a number of subjective pain syndromes whose causes for an effective treatment of remain elusive.
+Of these disorders, three exist that share multiple commonalities: a migraine, irritable bowel syndrome (IBS), and fibromyalgia.
 (1)

 These three conditions all display hyperalgesia (a heightened sensitivity to pain) and central sensitization (when the nervous system is in a state of persistent high reactivity), as well as populations that overlap, which has led some researchers to believe that they may share an underlying pathophysiology.

 One hypothesized pathophysiology of these three conditions is a clinical endocannabinoid deficiency (CED), although thus far there is no clear and definitive evidence to support this theory.
 (1,3)